Bonbon-Tang/DL-for-dynamical-systems/README.md

 needed.
 However, if too much information was given, the training is likely to overfit and deviate.
 Detailed reuslt could also be seen in excel file under the directory "MSSpartial" or the original paper.

+#######################################################

+The third experiment was the Lorenz system, a chaotic model.
+The target is to show whether DL models could capture the dynamics ot the chaotic models.
+The interval was 0.01s.
+The model involved was FNN with different length of input, Transformer and LSTM.
+The evaluation was the MSE loss of prediction given every 20,50,100,200 ground-truth points.
+If the input was only 1 point, FNN performed the best, similar to the result in Long-time Prediction and short-time Prediction for noise-free modelling.
+However, when the input could be all previous points, LSTM performed even better than the FNN model.
+Both these two models could generally capture the dynamics for 200 point prediction, usually greater than a cycle of changing the "steady side".

+The fouth experiment was also the Lorenz system but with changed measurement interval.
+The measurement interval was 0.01,0.02,0.05,0.10s in this case.
+The model involved was FNN and LSTM, the best 2 in the previous experiment.
+With the increase of measurement interval, the model could first given more accurate prediction, but then both two models performed less accuracy.
+It seems that there is a best measurement interval for each model to balance the affect of catching the dynamics and reducing the error accumulation.